skrrtn/Multi-Chat-Viewer-DotNet/README.md

 ### Multi-Channel Management
 1. **Access Followed Channels**: Go to Options → Followed Channels
+2. **Select Platform**: Choose between Twitch and Kick.com from the platform dropdown
-2. **Add Channels**: Enter channel names to monitor multiple channels simultaneously
+3. **Add Channels**: Enter channel names to monitor multiple channels simultaneously
+4. **Platform Indicators**: The platform column shows which service each channel uses
-3. **Toggle Logging**: Enable/disable message logging per channel using checkboxes
+5. **Toggle Logging**: Enable/disable message logging per channel using checkboxes
-4. **Switch Channels**: Use "View in Main" to switch the main window to a specific channel
+6. **Switch Channels**: Use "View in Main" to switch the main window to a specific channel
-5. **Remove Channels**: Select channels and click "Erase Selected" to remove them
+7. **Remove Channels**: Select channels and click "Erase Selected" to remove them

+### Platform-Specific Usage

+#### Adding Twitch Channels
+1. Select "Twitch" from the platform dropdown
+2. Enter the channel name (without the # symbol)
+3. Click "Add" to start monitoring

+#### Adding Kick.com Channels
+1. Select "Kick" from the platform dropdown
+2. Enter the channel name (exact case-sensitive username)
+3. Click "Add" to start monitoring
+4. **Note**: Kick channels may take a few extra seconds to connect as the system resolves the chatroom ID

 ### User Interaction Features
 - **Click Usernames**: Click any username in chat to view that user's complete message history
 - **Click @Mentions**: Click on @mentions (highlighted in orange) to view mentioned user's messages
-- **Search Users**: Use File → Lookup Users to search for users across all channels
-- **Manage Filters**: Use File → User Filters to block unwanted users from chat and logging

-### Font and Display Controls
+### Database Migration Tool
+- **Legacy Database Support**: Built-in tool to migrate existing Twitch-only databases to the new multi-platform format
+- **Automatic Detection**: Scans all database files and identifies which ones need migration
+- **Platform Metadata**: Adds platform information to legacy databases (defaults to Twitch for existing databases)
+- **Batch Migration**: Migrate all databases at once with detailed progress reporting
+- **Safe Migration**: Non-destructive process that preserves all existing data

+#### Using the Migration Tool
+1. **Access the Tool**: Go to File → Database Migration Tool
+2. **Scan Databases**: Click "Scan Databases" to check which databases need migration
+3. **Review Results**: View the status of each database and which platform it's configured for
+4. **Migrate**: Click "Migrate All" to update all databases that need migration
+5. **Verification**: The tool will report successful migrations and any errors encountered

+### Advanced Features
 - **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)
 - **Ctrl+Scroll Zooming**: Hold Ctrl and scroll mouse wheel to dynamically adjust font size
 - **Auto-Scroll Management**: Chat auto-scrolls to new messages; scroll up to pause, then use the "Scroll to Top" button to resume